laurakond/Artly/README.md

 **Profile view**

-- Any user can view another user's profile, where they can see various information about that user, including:
+- Any user can view their own and another user's profile, where they can see various information about that user, including:

+  - The user's avatar,
+  - the location,
+  - portfolio url,
+  - number of artworks,
+  - number of sold artworks,
+  - followed and following users count

-- The user's avatar, with the location, portfolio url, number of artworks, number of sold artworks, followed/following users count are all displayed within the main area of the profile view.
+- These are all displayed within the main area of the profile view.

-- Other information is displayed using React bootstrap's Tabs component, splitting the information into two tabs:
+- Other information relating to the artist user is displayed using React bootstrap's Tabs component, splitting the information into two tabs:

   - More details - styles, techniques, collaborations, influences
   - Artworks - a list of the user's artworks

-- The profile feature is set up with a user who is an artist looking to sell their artwork in mind.
+- The current profile feature is set up focusing on a user who is an artist in mind.

+  - The section "More details" allows these users to include relevant information about their work.
-  - Further development, including separation of the seller and buyer profiles is noted in the [Features left to implement](#features-left-to-implement) section.
+  - Further developments, including separation of the seller and buyer profiles is noted in the [Features left to implement](#features-left-to-implement) section.

   ![profile view](documentation/images/features/restricted-profile-view.png)